 Conservation topics: Enbridge 6B Pipeline Hydraulic Fracturing "fracking"

 What is Hydraulic Fracturing?
-See brief video here: http://grist.org/climate-energy/this-video-explains-almost-everything-you-want-to-know-about-fracking/
+See a brief video here: hydraulic fracturing

 Here is a link to the DEQ sheet on pre-drilling household water testing: http://www.michigan.gov/documents/deq/EQP_6553_Homeowner_Water_Sampling_Information_399756_7.pdf

 Here are links to assist in understanding this issue: